Clash between the Church and the Empire: The conflict between Frederick II and the Pope

 As soon as he was absolved, Frederick waged a fierce battle against the Pope.
 In the Liber Augustalis, also known as the Constitutions of Melfi, his jurists developed the idea that the ruler was the absolute master of his kingdom, and denounced the Pope's claim to rule the world.
 Amidst this turmoil, Frederick faced a new revolt from the Lombard cities, which were covertly supported by the Pope, as well as a rebellion from German princes led by his son Henry, whom he had appointed to lead Germany.
 In response, Frederick placed another son, Conrad, in charge and had him crowned King of the Romans in 1237.
 Frederick II triumphed over the Lombard League on November 27, 1237, at Cortenuova.
 Confident of his strength, he then offended the Pope, claiming part of the Lombard cities and writing to the Romans to remind them of their former greatness under the Roman Empire.
 In 1239, he wanted to place his bastard son, Enzio, at the head of Sardinia.
 Conflict resumed between the Emperor and the Pope.

 Frederick II was excommunicated a second time in 1239.
 Pope Gregory IX mounted a significant campaign against him, promising crusader privileges to soldiers who fought on his behalf, even inviting Hungarians who had vowed to take part in a crusade to redirect their efforts against Frederick II.
 The Pope denounced Frederick as the Antichrist, and opposition to him intensified.

-In March 1240, Frederick began his invasion of the Papal States, which included Lazio, Umbria and the Marches.
+In March 1240, Frederick began his invasion of the Papal States, which included Lazio, Umbria and Marche.
 He marched on Rome in 1241 to prevent a council from being held to approve a new excommunication requested by Pope Gregory IX.
 However, Pope Gregory IX died on August 22, 1241, before the council could convene, allowing Frederick to temporarily lift the siege of Rome while maintaining control over the Papal States.
 The newly elected Pope Innocent IV resumed the struggle.
 He called on the Germans and Italians to crusade against the Emperor, but was forced to take refuge in Lyon, where he convened a council in 1245.
 At this council, he deposed Frederick II and released his subjects from their oaths of loyalty, thereby asserting papal authority over both spiritual and temporal realms.
 The Council of Lyon marked a significant moment in the development of papal theocracy.